mogolicoo/discord-roblox-condo-bot/README.md

 # discord-roblox-condo-bot
-a discord bot that uploads roblox condos fully open sourced
+a discord bot that uploads roblox condos fully open sourced written in js

 (ugly, old, spaghetti and broken)